Agricultural Education - Teacher Preparation Option, B.S.

 Courses supplementary to the major are strongly recommended.

 5. Total minimum requirements (120 units)*

 * G.E. and MI courses can be double counted with major requirements.
-The writing requirement may be met by taking the upper-division writing exam.
 See advisor for details.

 - Teacher preparation majors seeking the Agriculture Specialist Credential must also take AGED 187 and AGED 189.

 - Contact the Kremen School of Education and Human Development for admission and program requirements for the Single Subject Credential.

 - Agriculture courses titled Tours or Lectures may be used to satisfy upper-division unit requirements but may not be counted to satisfy agricultural education core or specialized field requirements in the major.

 - Candidates for the Agriculture Specialist Credential must possess 3,000 hours or two years of occupational experience in agriculture.
 (For details, consult the agricultural education credentialing coordinator.)

 - Agricultural communications students must pass the Department Qualification Examination (DQE).
 The DQE is a screening examination administered by the Media, Communications, and Journalism Department.
 It must be passed before permission is given for enrollment in MCJ 2 and other writing and editing courses.
 Contact the Media, Communications and Journalism Department for DQE information, requirements, and testing dates.